 While playing a rarely performed composition “Endrigo blues”, the musicians will be joined by author Milan Rakovac, the author of the verses dedicated to Sergio Endrigo, turned into a song by Tamara Obrovac.
 Milan Rakovac is also the author of one of Tamara’s most preformed songs “Črno zlo”, that experienced numerous musical incarnations.

-For this occasion, Tamara composed the song Muora, inspired by Milan Rakovac’s verses, watch the video on the following link.
+For this occasion, Tamara composed the song Muora, inspired by Milan Rakovac’s verses, watch the video on Youtube here.